JingMatrix/ChromeXt/README.md

 ChromeXt adds a book icon in the page menu to enable reader (distiller) mode manually.

-This function is not available in `Brave` browser for unknown reason.

 ### AD Blocker solution

 For blocking network requests, I recommend to use `AdAway` or any proxy AD Blocker such as `clash`.